ericbmerritt/blog/resume.md

 * Contract Negotiations

 ## PROFESSIONAL EXPERIENCE
+## Senior Director Product Software Engineering
+* 2018 – Present; Sinclair Broadcast Group., Seattle, WA

+• Released a major new Over the Top Television (appleTV,FireTV,etc) product on time for the first time in the group’s history.
+• Reduced employee turnover from 30% in the previous 6 months to 2% in the first year.
+• Doubled production delivery cadence by pushing autonomy and decision making into the individual contributor level, removing unnecessary process and bureaucracy overburden.

 ### Chief Technology Officer (CTO)
-*2015 - Present; SUNLIGHT PAYMENTS, INC., Bellevue, WA*
+*2015 - 2018; SUNLIGHT PAYMENTS, INC., Bellevue, WA*

 Lead technological functions for a Gates backed startup venture with a mandate to solve the problems facing NGOs in funding philanthropic